jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws.rst

        kubectl get nodes

     you should see a list of two nodes, each beginning with ``ip``.

+12. Configure ssh bastion
+   Skip this step if you did not go with the private option above!

+   Ideally we would simply be passing the --bastion flag into the kops command above.
+However that flag is not functioning as intended at the moment.  https://github.com/kubernetes/kops/issues/2881

+   Instead we need to follow this guide: https://github.com/kubernetes/kops/blob/master/docs/examples/kops-tests-private-net-bastion-host.md#adding-a-bastion-host-to-our-cluster

 12. Enable dynamic storage on your Kubernetes cluster.
     Create a file, ``storageclass.yml`` on your local computer, and enter